Fächer

 1

-Definition: The Windrush generation refers to people who immigrated to the UK from Caribbean countries between 1948 and 1971.
+Definition: The Windrush generation refers to Caribbean immigrants who arrived in the UK between 1948 and 1971, marking a significant period in British immigration history.

 Seite | 1